MwangiTess/E-commerce-project/README.md

-    WETTO SHOP

-Welcome to WETTO SHOP E-Commerce App!
+   #          WETTO SHOP

+Welcome to Wetto Shop, an e-commerce project built with React for the frontend and Sinatra for the backend.
+This application aims to provide a seamless shopping experience by allowing users to browse and purchase products from various categories.

 This application is designed to provide a platform for online shopping and facilitate the buying and selling of products.

-Features
+### Features

-    User Registration and Authentication: Users can sign up, log in, and manage their account through a wide range of products available for purchase.
+    User Registration and Authentication: Users can sign up, log in, and manage their accounts.

+    Landing page: Browse through a wide range of products available for purchase.

     Product page: Search for products based on keywords, categories, or other filters.